iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > login accepted on website but fails on app ... get this fixed please<br> :date: __2021-04-03 22:18:16__

-> Unfortunately when you book more than one pick up, the post man shows up and says he can only see one item for the day.
-This is useless.
-He refuses to take the extra parcels, which means I have to walk down to the customer service centre and drop them off.
-This is wrong in all honesty.<br> :date: __2021-04-03 18:45:09__

 #### 1-star reviews